SublimeAbode/Atlas/CONTRIBUTING.md

 ### Do Not Unecessarily Index Child Pages in the Parent

 Logseq automatically displays all child pages in the parent.
 There is no need to explicitely list them.

+## Things to Keep in Mind

+Page renaming in Logseq fails to update references in some cases.
+Update them manually with a serach and replace tool such as the one built into VSCode.